api3dao/chains/README.md

 - `fantom-testnet` block explorer contract verification API does not work.

 - `gnosis-testnet` block explorer contract verification API does not work.

-- `rsk` and `rsk-testnet` block explorers do not have contract verification APIs.